-At the first appearance, the judges of Pre-Trial Chamber I will inform them of the crimes which they are alleged to have committed and of their rights under the Rome Statute.
-A confirmation hearing will be held within a reasonable time to determine whether or not there are substantial grounds to believe that they committed the crimes charged.
+At Abu Garda's first appearance, Judge Cuno Tarfusser, acting as Single Judge, will inform him of the crimes which he is alleged to have committed and of his rights under the Rome Statute.
+A confirmation hearing will be held within a reasonable time to determine whether or not there are substantial grounds to believe that he committed the crimes charged.